Add the key estate details

 Capture gifts and see how recent gifting may affect the simplified inheritance tax estimate.

-Test how including or excluding pensions from the taxable estate estimate changes the result.
+Test how including or excluding pensions from the taxable estate estimate changes the result when compared with your baseline scenario.

 Review how recording executors, beneficiaries, and documents affects executor readiness, incomplete areas, and recommended next actions.